AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments.md

 * enables you to use the component to manage which elements of a fragment to deliver
 * allows bulk-delivery, by adding multiple content fragment core components on the page being used for API delivery

-This and the following pages cover the tasks for creating, configuring and maintaining your content fragments:
+This and the following pages cover the tasks for creating, configuring, maintaining and using your content fragments:

 * [Managing Content Fragments](/help/assets/content-fragments/content-fragments-managing.md) - create your content fragments; then edit, publish and reference
 * [Content Fragment Models](/help/assets/content-fragments/content-fragments-models.md) - enabling, creating and defining your models